sass/sass/README.md

 different people may choose to prefix `strings.scss` as `strings`, `string`, `str`, or `strs`.
 This taxes the reusability of code and knowledge, and mitigating it is a benefit.

+### Resolving Members

+The main function of the module system is to control how [member](#member) names are resolved across files—that is, to find the definition corresponding to a given name.
+Given a set of [module](#module)s loaded via `@use` and a member type and name to resolve:

+* If the name begins with a module's prefix followed by a hyphen:

+  * Strip the prefix and hyphen to get the *unprefixed name*.

+  * If the module has a member of the given type with the unprefixed name, use that member's definition.

+  * Otherwise, resolution fails.

+* If a member of the given type with the given name has already been defined in the current source file, use its definition.

+* If such a member is defined later on in the file, resolution fails.
+This ensures that any change in name resolution caused by reordering a file causes an immediate error rather than an unexpected behavioral change.

+* If such a member is defined in exactly one unprefixed module, use that module's definition.

+* Otherwise, if such a member is defined in more than one unprefixed module, resolution fails.
+This ensures that, if a new version of a package produces a conflicting name, it causes an immediate error.

+* Otherwise, if such a member isn't defined in any unprefixed module, resolution fails.